Why you should definitely consider a hypoallergenic blanket for your next bedding or throw blanket

 Allergies are common all year round and are mostly related to dust, but allergies increase with springtime's airborne pollen.
-Our lifestyle choices promote allergies, and even the best hypoallergenic bedding cannot eradicate the actual cause.
+Our lifestyle choices promote allergies, and even the best hypoallergenic bankets and bedding cannot eradicate the actual cause.

 To reduce or limit allergies, especially airborne allergies, hypoallergenic bedding works but lifestyle changes are just as essential to complement good bedding choices that will result in better quality sleep.

 The word hypoallergenic is often used as a marketing strategy, and consumers are none the wiser as they bounce from one hypoallergenic product to the next, hoping that something will finally work to alleviate their symptoms.

 We look at the root causes of allergies and give an overview of what bedding is more hypoallergenic than the other.

 What are allergies and what causes them

 Allergic reactions can be mild or severe depending on the type of allergen.
 A reaction to dust or pollen could be mild, while a bee sting could be life-threatening.

 Our immune system responds to foreign substances that enter the body, and antibodies are created to neutralize the supposed threat.
 In many allergy cases, the "foreign substance" is generally harmless, and that's why only some people develop allergies to things most of us are exposed to.

 Flaking skin is common among all people.
 Dust mites found in our beds feed off dead skin cells that we continuously shed (it's gross to think about but it's a fact of life ).